Shelly Blake-Plock

-Shelly Blake-Plock (born October 8, 1974 in Baltimore, Maryland), is an American entrepreneur and musician.
+Shelly Blake-Plock (born October 8, 1974 in Baltimore, Maryland) is a writer whose work has spanned fiction, poetry, songwriting, and technical writing for open source research.
+He is president of the Institute for Infrastructure and Interoperable Data in Learning and as an entrepreneur is co-founder of Yet Analytics.

 Work

 Shelly Blake-Plock is co-founder of Yet Analytics.

 Shelly Blake-Plock was an educator and education blogger.
 A founder of the Baltimore EdTech Forum, Blake-Plock was blogger-in-chief at TeachPaperless and taught in the Johns Hopkins University School of Education.

 Music

 Blake-Plock's musical work includes elements of folk and blues as well as free improvisation, electronica, and unorthodox recording techniques.
 His early work consisted “almost entirely of rudimentary home recordings of songs committed to tape as they were being written, never to be refined or recast.
 Partially inspired by the field recordings of Alan Lomax, Blake [used] a one-take method to get back to the essence, as he sees it, of folk music, which once hinged on a much closer relationship between audiences and those who made it.
 In this light, his works-in-progress can be seen as a rather unpretentious attempt to rehumanize (and even bring the 'folk' back into) folk music."

 Around 2004, Blake-Plock's work took on a more wholly improvised quality seemingly inspired both by European Free Improvisation as well as American noise and performance art.
 Blake-Plock's 2007 album The Violencestring is a musical narrative consisting almost entirely of free improvised music and studio manipulation.

 In 2006, Blake-Plock and double-bassist Joel Grip performed as a duo live for 48 continuous hours.
 The performance was a benefit for Public Health Music, a non-profit organization; Blake-Plock is an official partner of the organization.

 Starting in 2008, Shelly Blake-Plock was a member of the Red Room Collective and was on the board of the High Zero Foundation.
 He performed as a member of John Berndt's Second Nature Improvising Orchestra.